 Here's a little preview of an upcoming post I'm working on about using chickpea flour for various treats.
 This was my first attempt at making Panella, which is a sort of deep-fried Italian chickpea polenta, only I oven-fried it.
 It was too thin, but otherwise very tasty:

 One night we had a craving for peanut sauce, and some fresh spinach to use up, so I made low-fat version of my Thai-Style Spinach and Tofu with Peanut Sauce.
-The only changes I made to the recipe were to omit the 1 tsp. sesame oil and to dry-fry the tofu in a nonstick skillet instead of frying it in oil.
+The only changes I made to the recipe were to omit the 1 tsp. sesame oil and to dry-fry the tofu in a nonstick skillet instead of frying it in oil (you could also brown them on a cookie sheet under the broiler).
 The peanut butter made up our daily fat ration.

 Today for lunch we had my vegan Minestrone alla Milanese (from my book "Nonna's Italian Kitchen").
 I used cooked brown Basmati rice in it and used no oil: